Andres-T-Hernandez/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 The first analysis used excel to analyze outcomes based on launch date.
 First using the provided dataset, a new sheet was made to create a pivot table.
-Then a pivot table was made isomg information on Kickstarter play's launch date and outcome and filtering by category.
+Then a pivot table was made using information on Kickstarter play's launch date and outcome and filtering by category.
 The pivot table was filtered by the Theatre category, and a pivot chart was created to analyze success by month.
 ![enter image description here](https://raw.githubusercontent.com/Andres-T-Hernandez/kickstarter-analysis/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals